 As we announced last year, the APPA Board of Directors voted to reduce resources allocated to the government relations program.
 This action resulted in the elimination of a full-time staff position.
 In the meantime, APPA reduced staff in the Education Department and in Administrative Services.
 Therefore, the APPA office has downsized from 17 to 14 staff members within a period of one year.

 Recently, APPA has further assessed its program needs and staff resources.
 This has resulted in several staff reassignments and an organizational restructure.
-The current APPA staff is listed below and will be highlighted on APPANet.
-An indicates a recent change in title or responsibility.
+The current when entrusted with your goals, achieving them becomes ours.